ericjanto/personal-blog/content/posts/articles/2020-07-15-live-articles.md

 ---
 date: 2020-07-18
-title: 'The Idea Behind Live Articles'
+title: 'The idea behind live articles'
 excerpt:
   'Today, I had this idea: articles on my website which are not complete yet.
 There are a few use cases for why I think that there is more to it than just publishing unfinished articles.'
 template: post